Rejection has nothing to do with your worth

 Today’s Prompt: What is a song or poem that speaks to you and why?

 I love the sassiness of Maya Angelou’s poem “Still I Rise”.
-Whenever I read it, I read it her voice simply because I love the way she recited it.
+Whenever I read it, I read it in her voice simply because I love the way she recited it.
 It speaks to me on so many levels.
 I have been bullied.
 I have cried my heart out because I had not been invited to events by friends to protect the ego of another who was insecure about me.
 I have been looked down upon because I am a single mum and because I am not rich.
 Then of course there is the fact that I am a female and a person of colour working in the corporate world in a country where I am not black enough for some and of course, not white enough for others.

 When I read this poem, I am reminded that despite all this, I still rise.
 I am able to stand on my own two feet and create a home for my son as a start.
 I know I do not do it alone.
-God has my back and surrounds me with the most amazing people to keep me rising and it is because I have to realise this, I can now walk confidently through life.
+God has my back and surrounds me with the most amazing people to keep me rising and it is because I have realised this, I can now walk confidently through life.

 Still I Rise